UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 [X] Changes to align with Googles Dataset search, see their [guidelines](https://developers.google.com/search/docs/data-types/dataset)

-[X] Change contact details to match the Goole way of doing things creator property pointing to an organisation with a contactPoint property pointing to a person or a ContactPoint
+[X] Change contact details to match the Google way of doing things creator property pointing to an organisation with a contactPoint property pointing to a person or a ContactPoint

 [X] Change the way publications are referenced to use citation instead of `related`